 Administrators and process owners can view the history for a process.
-There are several ways to access this history.

-- .
-On the Axiom tab, in the Administration group, click Manage > Process Management > Current Processes. - In the Process task pane, click View status.
-Then in the Process Status dialog, click Process history. - In the Explorer task pane or Axiom Explorer, right-click the process definition and then click Process Status.
-Then in the Process Status dialog, click Process history.

-All of these options open the Process Manager dialog.
-Administrators can see all processes in this dialog; process owners can only see the processes they own.
+Administrators can view history for all processes, whereas process owners can only view history for processes they own.

 To view the history for a process:

+1. On the Axiom tab, in the Administration group, click Manage > Process Management > Current Processes.

+NOTE: In systems with installed products, this feature may be located on the Admin tab.
+In the Workflow group, click Process Management > Current Processes.
-- 1. Select the process in the Current Processes section. - 2.
-In the Process History section, select the process instance for which you want to view the history, and then click View Details.

-Make sure to click the View Details button that is directly over the Process History section, not the button that is above the Current Processes section.
+- 2. In the Process Manager dialog, select the process for which you want to view the history.
+If necessary, select Show inactive processes to display all processes. - When you select a process in the top of the dialog, the bottom of the dialog populates to show the historical instances for that process. - 3.
+In the Process History section, select the process instance for which you want to view the history, and then click View Details. - Make sure to click the View Details button that is directly over the Process History section, not the button that is above the Current Processes section.